Faraday-dot-py/Simple-ASF/docs/index.md

 Navigate to the URL that Vercel gives you to see your app in action.

-And verify that it works by submitting a form and looking at the [Firebase database](https://console.firebase.google.com).
+Verify that it works by submitting a form and navigating to [Your Firebase Dashboard](https://console.firebase.google.com), selecting your project, and opening the Realtime Database on the left panel

+In there should be the data that you just submitted.

-The nice thing about vercel, is that it will automatically update your website for you whenever you push to the main branch of your repository.
+The nice thing about Vercel, is that it will automatically update your website for you whenever you push to the main branch of your repository.

 So if you want to change the way that your form looks, all you have to do is edit it and push it to Github.